 In aiming off for movement, the following rules are recommended, but it must be remembered that individual rifle fire will seldom be effective beyond 300 yards against single men enemies or against single vehicles over 500 yards.

-At a man running-two figures' width. - At vehicles and horsemen-one length.
+At a man running -t wo figures' width. -

 QUICK HANDLING AND SKILL.

 The standard to be attained is that the firer will place ten well-aimed shots on the target in 40 seconds.
 This does not include recharging the magazine.
 This speed need not impair the accuracy of firing in the least, but it can be attained only by constant practice.
 One way to acquire this speed and skill is to know the correct way to handle the bolt and to practise it until the wrist becomes almost part of the mechanism of the rifle.
 Another very important thing is to ensure that the point of the left elbow is not moved while reloading at the shoulder, thus assisting in automatic alignment.

 The mechanism of the SWIFT TRAINING RIFLE irrefutably recording the smallest errors and inaccuracies in handling the weapon, the men acquire and develop remarkable self-control and confidence which carries them successfully through contests and prize shooting.
 In actual fighting, this self-control is vital, because the firer must maintain his standard of accuracy or become a liability to his section.

 The daily use of the SWIFT TRAINING RIFLE will have a tonic effect on the nerves, muscles, eyes and lungs, and therefore men should be encouraged to keep in " shooting trim " without cost of ammunition.